anall/Image-PNG-Write-BW/README.md

 # SYNOPSIS

-Turns a variety of raw black-and-white (1bpp) image representations into a minimal PNG image format.
+This is a pure-perl module to encode a variety of raw black-and-white (1bpp) image representations into a minimal PNG file.

     use Image::PNG::Write::BW qw( make_png_string );

     my $data = make_png_string( [ "# ", " #" ] ); # Returns a 2x2 repeatalbe grid pattern.

 # EXPORT

-A list of functions that can be exported.
-You can delete this section if you don't export anything, such as for a purely object-oriented module.

-# SUBROUTINES/METHODS

 ## make\_png\_string( \\@lines )